 Doctorado Patrizia Marchese y PhD Yair Aizenman (right) are also both biologists.
 Patrizia graduated from Universita Degli Studi Di Genova in Italy and Yair graduated from the University of California at Los Angeles (UCLA).
 Patrizia has been a staff scientist at Scripps Research in La Jolla studying both blood and brain for over 27 years.
 Yair is a neuroscientist currently working on a book about the brain.

 Gabriel Aizenman B.S. (upper left) studied computer science at University of California Santa Cruz and helps in website setup.

-There is another important reason why we choose to build the lodge here.
-The water in the Yanayacu river are black and acidic and the mosquitoes that carry malaria, yellow fever, and Zica do not live in this water.
+There is another important reason we chose to build the lodge here.
+The water in the Yanayacu river is acidic and the mosquitoes that carry malaria, yellow fever, and Zika do not live in this water.

 All the rooms were built with river-view, and the whole wall towards the river has been covered with a mesh to provide best ventilation and view while keeping the mosquitoes out.
 Every room has its own bathroom, balcony, hammock, decorated cover with an animal picture, and animal pictures and views of the area on the walls.
 The common areas include a lounge and octagonal dinning room with a high ceiling and an original Canoe bar and they all have free WiFi.
 Check out our presentar.